Art and Design

 Intent: Why we teach your child art and what we teach.

-Our aim is to engage, inspire, and challenge children to express themselves through a range of materials and processes.
-We want our children to not only acquire the skills needed to experiment and create their own art but also to think critically about art, challenge concepts and examine what art means to them.
+Our aim is to engage, inspire, and challenge pupils to express themselves through a range of materials and processes.
+We want our pupils to not only acquire the skills needed to experiment and create their own art but also to think critically about art, challenge concepts, and examine what art means to them.
 With effective teaching and carefully planned sequences of lessons and experiences, children will deepen their understanding of the visual language of art.
+By developing a broad knowledge of art and artists, our children will learn how to express opinions about the impact of art and understand how it can reflect and shape our history.

 Implementation: What our art curriculum looks like and how we teach it.